 Lastly, liens are not considered when determining whether the judgment is more favorable than the offer to compromise.

-An unrealistic offer that will likely be beaten at trial/arbitration will not only make the offeror lose, but will prevent them from recovering any of the penalties to which s/he would have been entitled had the offer been more realistic—which can end up making a lesser, more realistic offer more profitable in the end.
+On the flip side, the offeror must make the effort to create the offer with careful consideration of their potential to prevail at trial and the amount of financial compensation they could win (or lose) if the case goes to trial.
+An unrealistic offer that will likely be beaten at trial or arbitration will not only make the offeror lose but will prevent them from recovering any of the penalties to which they would have been entitled had the offer been met the reasonability qualifications outlined above.

 Scooter Accident Client